jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

   green.

-* I add an :ref:`assertion<what is an assertion?>` for when the doors are :red:`NOT closed`, the button for the floor is :red:`NOT pushed` and the elevator is :red:`NOT above` the weight limit
+* I add an :ref:`assertion<what is an assertion?>` for if the doors are :red:`NOT closed`, the button for the floor is :red:`NOT pushed` and the elevator is :red:`NOT above` the weight limit

   ================  ==================  ==================  ===============